 All schools in Oxfordshire receive funding for pupils with SEN in three main ways:

-- Pupil Premium money for children on FSM and LAC as well as Forces children
+- Pupil Premium money for children on Free School Meals and Children We Care For as well as Forces children

-John Hampden and Tetsworth Federation of Schools follow LEA guidance, as given in the SEN Handbook, to ensure that all pupils’ needs are appropriately met.
+John Hampden and Tetsworth Federation of Schools follow LEA guidance, as given in SEN Support in Oxfordshire Schools and Settings, to ensure that all pupils’ needs are appropriately met.
 Details of how resources are allocated are included on each school’s Provision Map.

 The Code of Practice (2014) outlines a graduated response to pupils’ needs, recognising that there is a continuum of need matched by a continuum of support.
 This response is seen as action that is additional to or different from the provision made as part of the school’s usual differentiated curriculum and strategies.